LLNL/merlin/docs/source/modules/installation/installation.rst

 The ``redis:6.0-rc2`` docker service is exchanged for the previous ``redis:latest`` service.
-The configuration below does not use client verfication ``--tls-auth-clients no`` so the ssl files do not need to be defined as shown in the :ref:`broker_redis_ssl` section.
+The configuration below does not use client verification ``--tls-auth-clients no`` so the ssl files do not need to be defined as shown in the :ref:`broker_redis_ssl` section.

 .. literalinclude:: ./docker-compose_rabbit_redis_tls.yml